Geoffrey Ingham

-Geoffrey Ingham is a British sociologist, political economist, and author of books on capitalism and money.
+Geoffrey Ingham (born 1942) is a British sociologist, political economist, and author of books on capitalism and money.

 Career

 Ingham was born in 1942, and read sociology at the University of Leicester, graduating in 1964.
 He attended Cambridge University as a postgraduate student, where he was awarded a Ph.D degree in 1968.
-After teaching at Sussex and Leicester Universities, he became a Fellow of Christ's College, Cambridge in 1972.
-He was Reader in Sociology and Political Economy at Cambridge, and remains Emeritus Reader and a Fellow of Christ's.
+After teaching at Sussex and Leicester Universities, he became a lecturer in the Faculty of Economics, Cambridge in 1971 and Fellow of Christ's College, Cambridge in 1972.
+He was Reader in Sociology and Political Economy at Cambridge, and remains emeritus Professor at the University of Cambridge and a Fellow of Christ's.